relfen/sorting-alg-practice/README.md

-Getting some practive with Git, and working through Sorting algorithms in Java
+Getting some practice with Git, and working through Sorting algorithms in Java